 The programme provides rigorous training on the use of the economic theories and statistical tools for analyses related to issues of economic importance.
 The rigor of the training enables students to distinguish knowledge and phenomena that are merely new applications of existing economic theories from cases where existing theories cannot apply and further research would be needed.
 ‘This mind-set is necessary for our students to develop coherent analytical frameworks and the organic intellectual process in order to learn about the world more effectively and logically,’ said Professor Zhang.

 When asked what she got out of the programme, Michelle said it taught her how to take data seriously.
 ‘I no longer take figures, numbers, statistics and estimates at their face value.
 Instead, I was encouraged to explore the meanings behind them.
 This training makes me feel more comfortable and eager to reveal the hidden messages behind the data.
 I realize the use of data in supporting my arguments and hypotheses is very important.’

 To cater to each student’s career aspiration, a maximum of two of the following five concentration areas can be selected:

-- Economic Theory—ideal for those who aspire to becoming good researchers or to pursuing further studies in Economics
+- Economic Theory—ideal for those who aspire to becoming an economist

 - Financial Economics—for those who would like to work in the finance industry